BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

 This mod completely revamps the way in which weapons and shields are acquired during the game.
 Instead of dropping weapons/shields from a random loot pool, enemies will now *always* drop the specific gun and shield that they're using.
-I have been told that this is basically the BL1-style method of loot drops, though I can't really confirm that myself.
 In the default configuration, enemy gear quality is also improved considerably.

 In general, these enhanced enemy drops are just about the *only* way to acquire weapons and shields in the game.
 Weapons and shields will not be